spladug/harold/README.md

 ### Configuring GitHub for postreceive

 Use the register-github-webhooks.py script in this directory.
-Set the webhook host to a publicly accessible name for the harold HTTP server, e.g.
+Set the webhook netloc to a publicly accessible name / port for the harold HTTP server, e.g.
-123.45.67.89:8888.
+`123.45.67.89:8888` (no scheme, path, etc.).

 ## ident